Prohibited Steps Order Explained

 Preventing the Other Parent from Moving your Child Away

-It is quite common for separated parents to want to move to another town, city or even country.
+It is not unusual for separated parents to want to move to another town, city or even country.
 New job prospects, a new partner, or returning to live closer to other family members are some common reasons why parents might move away.

 If your ex-partner can satisfy the Court that the move will improve your child’s quality of life then the Court may decide in their favour.

-The Court understands that a child will, in most cases, benefit from having meaningful contact with both parents and shared parenting is the most common end goal in Court Proceedings.
+The Court considers that a child has a right to have a relationship with both parents if it is safe to do so. , In most cases, a child will benefit from having meaningful contact with both parents and shared parenting is the most common end goal in Court Proceedings.
 So if the move prevents you from seeing your child or impacts their relationship with you in some way, this will be taken into consideration.

 Preventing your Child from Seeing a Specific Person